Cognoscan/condense_db/spec.md

 Documents may have "entries" attached to them, which consist of a hash of the parent document, a single field, and a value for that field.
-These are stored in sequence in an array, which may be signed.
-The signature is for the complete array of hash, field, and value.
+These are stored in a single sequence, which may be signed.
+The signature is for the complete data stream encoding the parent hash, then field, and finally value.

 ```json
 [